chaunceygardiner/weewx-loopdata/docs/sample-skin.md

   this page).
 * `refresh_rate` — seconds between polls (default `2`).
 Set it to your
   station's loop frequency; polling faster than the file is rewritten just re-reads the same json.
+A `0`, a negative, or anything that is not a number, means the default.
-* `expiration_time` — hours after which the page stops polling (default `4`), so abandoned browser tabs don't poll forever.
+* `expiration_time` — hours after which the page stops polling (default `24`), so abandoned browser tabs don't poll forever.
 A click restarts it.
+  Set it to `0` and the page never expires — the same thing `?pageUpdate=` buys a kiosk, without the URL.
+A negative, or anything that is not a number, means the default.
 * `page_update_pwd` — loading the page as `?pageUpdate=<page_update_pwd>`
   exempts it from expiration (for a kiosk display).
 Note the URL parameter is `pageUpdate`, while the option that sets its expected value is `page_update_pwd`.
+Any characters work — spaces, quotes, accents — and the URL value is compared both as typed and percent-decoded, so a URL that already worked goes on working.
+Set the option empty and no URL exempts the page; it expires like any other.
 This password is visible to anyone reading the page source.
 * `googleAnalyticsId` — a Google Analytics measurement id.
 Set it and the page loads Google's `gtag.js` and reports to that id; leave it empty, or leave the option out, and the page loads nothing and reports nothing.